2i2c-org/infrastructure/docs/howto/budgeting-billing/cost-monitoring/index.md

 (howto:cost-monitoring)=
-# Enable cost monitoring systems
+# Enable cost monitoring system

 This documentation is about enabling automatic cost monitoring systems for various cloud providers.
 This is different from the manual accounting we've